Rises on Wall Street after a lower-than-expected employment data

 In the opinion of Link Securities analysts, “although a strong rebound in employment could be interpreted as one more reason for the Federal Reserve (Fed) to start “talking about talking” about the start of the withdrawal of stimuli “, investors should “value good employment data more than figures as disappointing as last April.”

-“Thus, and always in our opinion, one of the inflationary factors that most concern the markets is wages.
+“Thus, and always according to our opinion, one of the inflationary factors that most concern the markets is wages.
 Many companies are having a hard time filling their vacancies, which forces them to increase the salaries offered, with the consequent pressure on labor factor prices.
-In addition, companies that are unable to fill their vacancies are limited in their ability to increase their productions at a time when demand is very strong.
-Therefore, if the workers who until now had not wanted to return to the labor market begin to do so, it will be good for controlling inflation in two ways: through wages and through increased supply”, They add.
+In addition, companies that are not able to fill their vacancies are limited in their ability to increase their productions at a time when demand is very strong.
+Therefore, if workers who until now had not wanted to return to the labor market begin to do so, it will be good for controlling inflation in two ways: through wages and through increased supply”, They add.

 The Wall Street indices also focus their attention on the fact that US President Joe Biden offered to scrap his corporate tax hike proposal during negotiations with the Republicans, in what would be a major concession from the Democratic president as he works to close an infrastructure deal.